learn-co-curriculum/dsc-dealing-missing-data/README.md

 Embarked         2
 ### Placeholder Values

 Often, datasets will contain missing values that are denoted by a value that seems valid to pandas.
-This is very common in real-world datasets--often, people entering the data are required to enter values that they don't actually have, so they enter an agreed upon placeholder value.
+This is very common in real-world datasets--often, people entering the data are required to enter values that they don't actually have, so they enter an agreed-upon placeholder value.

 The easiest way to deal with these is to familiarize yourself with the data dictionary that corresponds to your data set--any placeholder values meant to denote a null value will be specified here.